jumtp/jumtp/README.md

 - 👋 Hi, I’m @jumtp
-- 👀 I’m interested in Java Rust Svelte Solid React Vue
+- 👀 I’m interested in Java Rust Svelte
-- 🌱 I’m currently learning Microservices
+- 🌱 I’m currently learning English
-- 💞️ I hope to learn Flutter and Golang in the future
+- 💞️ I hope to be a rust web developer in the future

-- 🎈 I am currently a full stack engineer focusing on Java server development
+- 🎈 I am currently a full stack engineer focusing on Web server development